nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Wed Nov 16 2022)
+### Joke of the day (Thu Nov 17 2022)
 <!-- joke -->
->When Chuck Norris was born, he immediately had sex with the first nurse he saw.
-He was her first.
-She was his third.
-That afternoon.
+>The phrase 'break a leg' was originally coined by Chuck Norris's co-stars in Walker, Texas Ranger as a good luck charm, indicating that a broken leg might be the worst extent of their injuries.
+This never proved to be the case.
 <!-- /joke -->

-*Last update: Wed, 16 Nov 2022 00:52:18 GMT*
+*Last update: Thu, 17 Nov 2022 00:52:09 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)